CharlieJT/cts_housewares/README.md

    <b>Hex Value: #ff0000;</b>

-    This is used for the text when an item is out of stock & also used for the notification of how many items there are in you basket.
+    This is used for the text when an item is out of stock & also used for the notification of how many items there are in your cart.

     - <div style="background-color: #fff; width: 50px; height: 50px; border: 1px solid #000;"><div>